ISO/IEC 20000: ISO/IEC 20000-15: Guidance on the application of Agile and DevOps principles in a service management system

+ISO/IEC 20000-15:2024 provides guidance on the use of Agile and DevOps principles in a service management system.

+ISO/IEC 20000-16: Guidance on sustainability within a service management system based on ISO/IEC 20000-1

+ISO/IEC TS 20000-16:2025 provides guidance for including sustainability within a service management system (SMS) based on the requirements defined in ISO/IEC 20000-1.

+ISO/IEC 20000-17: Scenarios for the practical application of service management systems based on ISO/IEC 20000-1:2018

+ISO/IEC TR 20000-17:2024 provides scenarios, explanations and examples for the practical application of service management systems (SMS) based on ISO/IEC 20000-1:2018.
+These scenarios provide examples of situations in which an SMS can be used and how the requirements of ISO/IEC 20000-1:2018 can be applied.

+ISO/IEC 20000-18: Guidance on the use of experience management in a service management system (under development)

+This document provides guidance on using experience management and experience level agreements (XLAs) with services that are managed using a service management system (SMS) based on ISO/IEC 20000-1.
+Expected publication in 2026.

 Certifications and qualification schemes

 As with most ISO standards, organizations and individuals seek training towards establishing knowledge and excellence in applying the standard.
 The certification scheme targets organizations, while the qualification scheme targets individuals.

 Qualification of individuals is offered by URS, APMG-International, EXIN, PECB, Loyalist Certification Services, TÜV SÜD Akademie, PEOPLECERT, and IRCA.

 The EXIN, Loyalist and TÜV SÜD program is in fact a qualification in IT Service Management based on ISO/IEC 20000 and includes a Foundation level and several role based certificates: professionals in Align, Deliver, Control and Support, Associate, (Executive) Consultant/Manager and Auditor.

 The APMG qualifications are focused on getting an organization certified and presume knowledge of IT Service Management is already available.
 The APMG qualifications are conducted at the Foundation, Practitioner and Auditor level.

 IRCA and other organizations involved in the certification of auditors have developed their own auditor training and certification for ISO/IEC 20000 auditors.

 In terms of certification, there are leading certification bodies around the world, for instance, BSI in UK, Quality Austria in Austria, JQA in Japan, KFQ in Korea and SAI Global in Australia, Asia and Americas.